 Activities such as composting and mulching are beneficial and return essential nutrients into the soil, moderate soil temperature, and increase the water retention rate of the soil.
 Optimizing your garden design can be done in several ways such as growing certain crops vertically by using obelisks, cages, teepees, and trellises to help climbing plant varieties soar to great heights without consuming valuable garden space.

 It’s Harvesting Time!

-Finally – you get to enjoy the “fruits” of your labor.
-If you have been using succession planting in your garden then you may not have that sudden influx of tons of fruits and vegetables that you have to figure out how to eat.
-This is a good time to consider preserving some of the bounty harvested from your garden.
-Stock your pantry with preserved foods, fruit jams, jellies, pickled, dried, and frozen vegetables and fruits, soups, and much more.
+Finally – you get to enjoy the “fruits” of your labor and we’re here to talk gardening tips for beginners for all things harvesting, preserving, and seed saving.
+If you have been using succession planting in your garden then you may not experience a sudden influx of fruits and vegetables that you now have to figure out how to eat.
+However, for the rest of us this is a good time to consider preserving some of the bounty harvested from your garden.
+When it comes to keeping your pantry stocked, some simple ways to preserve food include:

-While you’re not actively planting, growing, maintaining, and harvesting at this time, there are some secondary (but equally important) fall and winter garden activities to stay on top of.
-Edible plants like vegetables and herbs use a lot of your soil’s nutrients as they grow, and it’s our job to add those nutrients back into the soil.
-We can do this through amending the soil, cover crops, and even by mulching our soil.
+Although you’re not actively planting, growing, maintaining, and harvesting during this time, there are still some secondary (but equally important) fall and winter garden activities to stay on top of.
+For example, edible plants like vegetables and herbs use up a lot of your soil’s nutrients as they grow, and it’s our job to add those nutrients back into the soil.
+We can do this by amending the soil, covering our crops, and even by mulching our soil.